Mitchell Red Cloud Jr.: Burial and honors

 Red Cloud was initially buried at a UN cemetery in Korea.
 However, in 1955, his body was exhumed and moved to Wisconsin, where he was buried in accordance with Ho-Chunk tribal customs.
 He was interred at the Decorah Cemetery at Winnebago Mission, Wisconsin.

 In April 1951, Red Cloud's mother received the Medal of Honor from General of the Army Omar Bradley in a ceremony at The Pentagon in Washington, D.C.

 On Armed Forces Day, 18 May 1957, the United States Army named Camp Red Cloud in South Korea after him, in recognition of his actions.
 Red Cloud Range on Fort Benning, Georgia, was also named for Red Cloud.

 A park in La Crosse, Wisconsin, was dedicated in Red Cloud's honor.
 A memorial park was dedicated in his memory, the Red Cloud Highway Memorial Park adjacent to the Black Hawk Powwow Grounds in Komensky, Wisconsin.
 A portion of Wisconsin Highway 54 was renamed Red Cloud Highway.
 The American Legion post in Adams, Wisconsin, was renamed for him.
 The Ho-Chunk Nation observes Corporal Mitchell Red Cloud Jr. Day on each 4th of July.

 In 1967, a monument was erected for him in the cemetery.
 Another plaque honoring Red Cloud was subsequently erected in Black River Falls.

 In 1999, the United States Navy named the newly commissioned USNS Red Cloud (T-AKR-313), a Watson-class vehicle cargo ship and Large, Medium-Speed Roll-on/Roll-off ship, in his honor.
 The ship was christened by his daughter Annita, who was dressed in traditional regalia.
 It was attended by several men who served alongside her father as well as several flag officers.

+Fort Novosel dedicated a road to Red Cloud on the Post.
+Red Cloud Road, it depicts a sign with a brief writeup of his Medal of honor citation.